Koenkk/zigbee2mqtt.io/docs/devices/QBKG39LM.md

 ---
-title: "Xiaomi QBKG39LM control via MQTT"
+title: "Aqara QBKG39LM control via MQTT"
-description: "Integrate your Xiaomi QBKG39LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Aqara QBKG39LM via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-10-30T12:58:50
 pageClass: device-page
 ---